 1. Get Real

-This method of marketing is most prolific for the products which lend themselves to interaction.
-Unofficially setup in large public areas most relevant to your niche and try to get people to demo your product.
+This method of marketing is most effective for the products which lend themselves to interaction.
+Setup in large public areas most relevant to your niche and try to get people to demo your product.
 Most are so excited at seeing new and innovative ideas they will check out your product or pass the idea along.
-Having tablet handy helps to let backers buy right then and there.
+Having a tablet handy helps to let backers pledge to your campaign right then and there.
 Look for local festivals and pop-up markets where you can rent a booth and set up shop for a few hours.

 2. Local News

-Well, when locals look to start their own businesses, isn’t that worthy of a little local news buzz?
+When locals start their own innovative businesses, isn’t that worthy of a little local news buzz?
 Go to editors or writers in your network and pitch your story.
-The local boy building a bad ass business or the hometown girl heroically trying to change the world are stories others in the area love to hear about.
+The local boy building a bad ass business or the hometown girl heroically trying to change the world are stories that others in the area love to hear about.

 3. Meetup Groups

-Meetups also allow an excellent insight into the nature and success of a product.
-Putting it in the hands of experts will quickly crush your dreams or prove your invention worthy of the mass markets.
-Be sure to bring a notebook for all the feedback you will inevitably get as these tidbits will transform the face of your business and be amazingly helpful in future iterations.
+Meetups also provide an excellent insight into the nature and success of a product.
+Putting it in the hands of experts will quickly provide feedback about what needs improvement or prove your invention worthy of crowdfunding.
+Be sure to bring a notebook for all the feedback you will inevitably get, as these tidbits may transform your product and be helpful in future iterations.

 4. Old School Ads

-I can’t recall a single Kickstarter creator who admits to venturing into the arena of paid advertising.
-Probably the risk of failure and forcibly losing the money makes many entrepreneurs afraid of this time-tested medium of marketing.
+The risk of failure makes many entrepreneurs afraid of this time-tested medium of marketing.
 But why?

 Consider this: campaigns that fail to fund die.
 You need to get over the hump in order to succeed.
 Paid advertising in the proper hands is an unbelievably powerful tool to transform your campaign and business.
-That said I would recommend only employing PPC ads at the beginning of your campaign to fan the flames or at the very end to finish strong.
-These points prime success by minimizing risk of failure and force smart decisions on the future of your company.
+Facebook Ads and particular are very effective with a relatively low cost.

 Create challenges and random (or results-based) rewards for your most supportive backers.
 The best and brightest backers could receive shout-outs, exclusive items or extra love from campaign creators.
 All of this builds an environment of support and should strengthen the virality of your beloved Kickstarter campaign.